bvanelli/scripts/plate-detection/README.md

 ## Template matching

-In order to match the characters to their alphanumeric counterparts, we first loaded a template for the custom Mandatory Font.
+In order to match the characters to their alphanumeric counterparts, we first loaded a template for the custom Mandatory Font, then matched the the blobs against the template.
+To do that, we first extract the character from the original image (before applying the transformations) and apply the `zncc` algorithm.

 ![template](https://user-images.githubusercontent.com/8211602/40282845-6ce2f7f4-5c4b-11e8-99ea-600148ece79f.png)

-In order to match the blobs to the template, we first take the character from the original image (before applying the transformations) and apply the `zncc` algorithm.

 ### ZNCC